Local Development Server

 Switching to production

-When you’re ready to deploy:
+When you are ready to deploy:

 1. Create a managed account or self-host

-2. Get your production API keys
+2. Get your production public key and root token

 // Development

-const backend = new Backend('any-pub-key', 'dev');
+const backend = new Backend('dev_memory_pk', 'dev');

 const backend = new Backend('your-real-public-key', 'na1');